mcrumm/pecan/README.md

 Event-driven, non-blocking shell for ReactPHP.

-Pecan (`pi-ˈkän`) provides a non-blocking alternative to the shell provided in the [Symfony Console](https://github.com/symfony/console) component.
+Pecan (`/pɪˈkɑːn/`) provides a non-blocking alternative to the shell provided in the [Symfony Console](https://github.com/symfony/console) component.

 ## Shell